This content is only partially available in English.

 Regulations on Work and Task Performance

-Discuss with your supervisor which activities can currently be carried out under the given restrictions (e.g., without access to e-mail).
+Please discuss with your supervisor which tasks can currently be carried out under the given restrictions or how your working hours should be handled.

 Supervisors must actively maintain contact with their employees.
-It must be ensured that all areas of the organization are continuously reachable, even if the usual communication channels are disrupted.
-When deciding on the assignment of tasks, supervisors should check whether employees can take on tasks that support other organizational units of the University for Applied Sciences.
+It must be ensured that all areas of the organisation remain continuously reachable.
+When deciding on the assignment of tasks, supervisors should assess whether employees can take on duties that support other organisational units of the university.

-Time tracking is still possible using the on-site devices.
-If you are working from home, please record your working hours after prior agreement with your supervisor and enter them retrospectively once the time tracking system is available again.
-As a precaution, we recommend additionally documenting your working hours even when using the on-site devices.
+If you are working from home by agreement with your supervisor, please record your working hours and enter them retrospectively once the IntraKey time tracking system is operational again.

 Teaching and Study